-This Contract is between Sample Client (the "Client") and John Doe (the "Marketer").
+This Contract is between Client (the "Client") and Acme LLC (the "Marketer").

 1. WORK AND PAYMENT.

 1.1 Project.
-The Client is hiring the Marketer to do the following: The Marketer will assist the Client with marketing services.
+The Client is hiring the Marketer to do the following: develop and execute marketing initiatives to achieve the client's marketing objectives

 1.2 Schedule.
-The Marketer will begin work on March 09, 2021 and the work is ongoing.
+The Marketer will begin work on [START DATE] and will continue until the work is completed.
 This Contract can be ended by either Client or Marketer at any time, pursuant to the terms of Section 6, Term and Termination.

 1.4 Expenses.
 The Client will reimburse the Marketer's expenses.
 Expenses do not need to be pre-approved by the Client.

 1.5 Invoices.
 The Marketer will invoice the Client[INVOICE FREQUENCY].
 The Client agrees to pay the amount owed within [X DAYS TO PAY] days of receiving the invoice.
 Payment after that date will incur a late fee of [LATE FEE PERCENTAGE]% per month on the outstanding amount.

 1.6 Support.
 The Marketer will not provide support for any deliverable once the Client accepts it, unless otherwise agreed in writing.